JNRowe/jnrowe.github.io/articles/tips/Theming_mutt.rst

 ``~/.mutt/colour_$TERM.rc``.
 Telling mutt to use the correct theme is now as simple as adding the following to your ``~/.muttrc``:

+..
+Yes, I know mutt’s config isn’t a shell script, but the highlighting works…

 .. code-block:: sh

     source ~/.mutt/colour_defaults.rc